-- International Summer Night Market – a vibrant place to buy cheap things in the summer.
+- Illumination Summer Night Market – a vibrant place to buy cheap things in the summer.

 - London Heritage Farm – a late 1800’s farm not far from Steveston Village.

 - Minoru Park – a nice park downtown with sports facilities at 7191 Granville Avenue.
-Nearby is the older Minoru Aquatic Centre, Richmond Art Gallery and the Richmond Public Library.
+Nearby are the older Minoru Aquatic Centre, Richmond Art Gallery and the Richmond Public Library.

 - Richmond Olympic Oval – a great place to swim or ice skate at a 2010 Olympic venue.

-- Richmond Night Market – the original of Richmond’s two Asian summer night markets.
+- Richmond Night Market – the larger of Richmond’s two Asian summer night markets.

 - River Rock Casino Resort – a venue for gambling and live entertainment at 8811 River Road.

-- South Arm Pool – a popular outdoor public pool facility with water slides in Richmond that’s popular with children in the summer.
+- South Arm Pool – a popular outdoor public pool facility with water slides that’s popular with children in the summer.

 - Steveston Village – one of Metro Vancouver’s best places to visit, and an exceptional area for walks and bike rides along the water.

-- Terra Nova Rural Park – a 63-acre park south of YVR Ariport that’s home to the amazing Terra Nova Adventure Play Environment that’s popular with children.
+- Terra Nova Rural Park – a 63-acre park south of YVR Airport that’s home to the Terra Nova Adventure Play Environment that’s popular with children.